-If you’re thinking of owning a French Bulldog then you may have heard that they are not the cheapest of dogs to buy!
+If you’re thinking of buying a French Bulldog then you may have heard that they are not the cheapest of dogs to buy!
 Which method you use to buy one will dictate the price you pay so it’s best to have an idea about this before you jump in.

 How do I buy a French Bulldog?
 There are several ways you can buy a French Bulldog, for instance, via a club such as the American Kennel Club (AKC), an independent breeder, via social media or a rescue center.